Pinterest has 150 million monthly users—and 93 percent of them use the site to plan or make purchases.

 - Enhanced reporting capabilities

-Seventy-two percent of users say Pinterest has introduced them to a new brand or service.
+Sixty-three percent of users say Pinterest has introduced them to a new brand or service.
 Brands who advertise on Pinterest using formats such as Search Ads are able to reach consumers before they’ve made final buying decisions.
 This fuels audience growth and higher sales.

 An Oracle Data Cloud study found CPG brands who advertised on Pinterest saw five times more revenue per impression.
 What’s more, 70 percent of retailers’ additional sales came from new customers who found them through Pinterest’s advertising options such as Search Ads.